gopi-4/YOGI/README.md

 # YOGI
-  - [YOGI](https://gopi-4.github.io/yoga-class-form/) is a single page application.
+  - [YOGI](https://gopi-4.github.io/yoga-class-form/) is a single page responsive application.
-  - At home you can see all registered users.
-  - And to register fill the application form.
+  - At home you see all registered users.
+And to register fill the application form.
-  - Frontend validation checks on Input fields (i.e on dob(18<=age<=65), email, name, slot).
+  - Frontend validation checks on Input fields (i.e on dob(18<=age<=65), email, name, slot) gives error on invalid input.
-  - User gets registered only if he/she is not registered for the given month else gives error.
+  - User get registered only if he/she is not registered for the given month else gives error.
   - Once the user registered, past entry of user if present gets deleted to save space.
-  - For particular user email it gives error of payment fail.
-  - Frontend is deployed on [github-pages](https://pages.github.com/) and backend on [railway](https://railway.app/).

 ## Work Flow
 ![work_flow](https://user-images.githubusercontent.com/78689282/206988995-b81514c5-b65c-41b5-86f1-2871e8e1da20.jpg)